RISK OF SERIOUS CARDIOVASCULAR AND GASTROINTESTINAL EVENTS

 To reduce the risk of renal toxicity, patients must be well hydrated prior to administration of ANJESO.

 Visually inspect parenteral drug products for particulate matter and discoloration prior to administration.
-Should the contents appear discolored or contain particulate matter, discard the vial [see Dosage Forms and Strengths].
+Should the contents appear discolored or contain particulate matter, discard the vial [see Dosage Forms And Strengths].
+The vial contains overfill to allow for withdrawal of 1 mL of the drug product.
+The overfill is to provide assurance that 1 mL can be withdrawn from the vial to deliver 30 mg of meloxicam.
+Discard any unused portion from the single-dose vial [see Dosage Forms And Strengths].

 Dosage Forms And Strengths

-ANJESO (meloxicam) injection is a sterile, opaque, pale yellow, non-pyrogenic, aqueous dispersion intended for intravenous use available as a clear, 2 mL, single-dose vial containing 30 mg/mL per vial.
+ANJESO (meloxicam) injection 30 mg/mL is a sterile, opaque, pale yellow, non-pyrogenic, aqueous dispersion intended for intravenous use available as a 1 mL fill in a clear, 2 mL, single-dose vial containing 30 mg/mL of meloxicam per vial.

 Storage And Handling